Aref-Akminasi/aws-developer-associate/IAM.md

 - You can configure **permission sets** in AWS IAM Identity Center to grant access to other accounts, allowing you to easily assign a set of permissions to users across AWS accounts without managing individual IAM roles directly.

+## IAM - Policy Simulator

+- resources must be included in the simulator
+- resource policy needs to be selected for that resource

+- Note: You **CAN'T** type, copy or attach the policys

 # AWS STS

 - STS Allows to grant limited and temporary access to AWS resources (up to 1 hour)